 Because DCA takes a passive approach to investing, it foregoes the opportunities afforded by making a lump sum investment.
 If the stock or mutual fund you’re investing in falls in price in the short-term, you may miss the opportunity to take full advantage of the potential gains when the price goes back up.

 Good News Passive Approach, Bad News Passive Approach

 Part of any investment strategy is the ability to make good, knowledgeable investment decisions.
-The “set it and forget it” approach to DCA can have the effect of making an investor vulnerable to what is actually happening with their investment, because they are not actively involved.
+The “set it and forget it” approach to DCA can have the effect of making an investor vulnerable to what is actually happening with their investment because they are not actively involved.

 In the example above we are making periodic investments in ABC stock.
 However, if over time ABC Company’s stock value decreases due to poor financial performance and you continue to invest in it, you could find yourself owning a portfolio of stock that is worth less than when you started.
-A more active approach to investing would allow you recognize the short-comings of ABC stock and adjust your portfolio before the stock depreciates in value.
+A more active approach to investing would allow you to recognize the short-comings of ABC stock and adjust your portfolio before the stock depreciates in value.